MacScott27/MacScott27/README.md

 - 👋 Hi, I’m @MacScott27
 - 👀 I’m interested in web development and game dev.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me macscott245@outlook.com